react-native-community/discussions-and-proposals/proposals/0503-rn-versions-lifecycle-support.md

-# RFC: React Native Versions Lifecycle & Support
+# RFC0503: React Native Versions Lifecycle & Support

 >As we look for ways to better support the React Native community, we will move towards supporting a limited number of versions of React Native better.